 The standard PPE required on all BAM Nuttall sites is full cover hi-vis, helmet, task suitable gloves, light eye protection and safety boots with midsole protection.
+All slinger-signallers and scaffolders are required to wear 3-point harness chin straps with their helmets.

+All other personnel should carry out a risk assessment to determine if chin straps should be worn. (i.e., in high winds, tasks requiring vigorous movement).
 The agent will advise you regarding any site specific requirements and you will risk assess any requirement for other PPE required for your works.